HyperJump-DeFi/hyperjump-api-ftm/README.md

 ## `/trades/:pair`

-Returns all swaps in the last 24 hours for the given BSCswap pair.
+Returns all swaps in the last 24 hours for the given Thugswap pair.
 Results are edge cached for 15 minutes.

 The pair address is the address of the two tokens in either order.
 The first address is considered the base in the response.

-Note because BSCswap supports flash swaps and borrowing of both tokens in a pair, you may wish to exclude these trade types (types `"???"` and `"borrow-both"`).
+Note because Thugswap supports flash swaps and borrowing of both tokens in a pair, you may wish to exclude these trade types (types `"???"` and `"borrow-both"`).

 ### URL Parameters